 - Bachelor of Applied Science (BAS)

 - Bachelor of Arts (BA)

 - Bachelor of Business Administration (BBA)

 - Bachelor of Fine Arts (BFA)

 - Bachelor of Music (BM)

 - Bachelor of Music Education (BME)

 - Bachelor of Science (BS)

 - Bachelor of Science in Nursing (BSN)

 - Bachelor of Social Work (BSW)

 These are programs of study that generally consist of 120 or more credit hours and provide extensive preparation in a specific major.
 Concentrations are available within many of the baccalaureate degrees.

-Engineering: Through a partnership with the University of Colorado Boulder, students can complete a Bachelor of Science in Mechanical Engineering from the University of Colorado Boulder on the Colorado Mesa University campus.
+Engineering: Through a partnership with the University of Colorado Boulder, students can complete a Bachelor of Science in Mechanical or Civil Engineering from the University of Colorado Boulder on the Colorado Mesa University campus.

-Pre-Health Science Preparation:

-Admission to the study of dentistry,

-medicine, optometry, physical therapy,

-and veterinary medicine usually requires

-the completion of a baccalaureate

-degree, often in biological sciences.

-Students planning to enter one of these

-health fields should declare a major in

-one of the sciences after consultation

-with a faculty advisor.
+Pre-Health Science Preparation: Admission to the study of dentistry, medicine, optometry, physical therapy, and veterinary medicine usually requires the completion of a baccalaureate degree, often in biological sciences.
+Students planning to enter one of these health fields should declare a major in one of the sciences after consultation with a faculty advisor.

 Associate degrees are awarded in two broad areas:

-Associate of Arts or Associate of Science (AA, AS) degrees are available in a number of emphases at Colorado Mesa University.
+- Associate of Arts or Associate of Science (AA, AS) degrees are available in a number of emphases at Colorado Mesa University.
 Students enrolling in these degrees may be preparing for immediate employment upon graduation or they may expect the two-year degree to be the first phase toward a baccalaureate degree.
 All AA and AS degrees include the statewide common core of general education curriculum and, when completed successfully, meet the lower-division essential learning requirements of most baccalaureate degree programs.

-Students planning careers in forestry, medical technology, or pharmacy are encouraged to complete either an Associate of Arts or Associate of Science program in one of the science emphasis areas at Colorado Mesa University, followed by two additional years of study at another institution for the baccalaureate degree.
-Associate of Applied Science (AAS) degrees are offered in a variety of technical and vocational programs.
+- Associate of Applied Science (AAS) degrees are offered in a variety of technical and vocational programs.

 AAS programs average two years in length.